metamn/mr-ui/src/basics/Colors/Colors.md

 It's so refreshing to break out a monochromatic color scheme with a vivid call to action button.
 That's why user interfaces tend to be built on more than two colors.

-When a new color is added to the two basic, primary colors the need is either to dominate them, or be dominated.
+When a new color is added to the two basic colors the need is either to dominate them, or be dominated by them.

 A call to action should dominate the existing color scheme by bringing its content forward, closer to the viewer.

-A less important section based on a new color should sink into the background.
+A less important content section should sink in the background with a dominated color.

 Theory says warm colors dominate, cool colors sink.
 On the classic color wheel warm colors are on the left: red, orange, yellow &mdash; cool colors on the right: violet, blue, green.